 The Question of God’s Sovereignty

 Finally, each of us, as Christian Case Makers, will have to address the question of God’s sovereignty and goodness.
 Some will use this crime as a personal platform to rant against the existence of God (“Events like this demonstrate that there is no God”).
 Some will use it as a platform to complain about the removal of prayer or God from public schools (“We should be surprised that God has turned his back on us since we turned our back on him”).
 While these arguments and causes certainly must be addressed and are worthy of our examination, they seem wholly inappropriate in the immediate wake of any murderous event.
 While there is certainly a consequence awaiting any culture that denies a transcendent source of objective morality, these crimes may have little to do with that particular reality.
 And while there are many sound academic and philosophical responses to the problem of evil, few seem powerful (or even appropriate) when parents are mourning.
 Melinda Penner said it best when she wrote that “we may not know why God has allowed this evil thing to happen.
 But we do know that He has provided the answer for it: His Son Jesus.”
+My concern, in the days following any mass murder, is that our national discourse is uneven.
+Click To Tweet

 My concern, in the days following any mass murder, is that our national discourse is uneven.
 The questions before us are seldom held in balance.
 Instead, some will rage about gun control, some will rant about mental illness and some will complain about the removal of God from our cultural worldview.
 All of these issues are important and should not be examined in isolation.
 We need to see the connected nature of these questions if we ever hope to properly address the issues that challenge us as a nation.